Dr. Arif Khan, a pediatric neurologist at NMC Royal Hospital in Abu Dhabi, lays out three strategies to conquer any bad habit.

 The next method focuses on setting realistic goals that won’t overwhelm the brain in the fight against bad habits.

-“Your brain resists change not because it’s lazy.
-It does so when the changes seem too monumental.
+“Your brain resists change not because it’s lazy but because the changes feel monumental.
 The prefrontal cortex, responsible for planning and discipline, quickly gets fatigued.
 When a task feels insurmountable, the brain immediately reverts to the old pattern,” the neurologist emphasized.

 In this case, tasks should be scaled down to make them “neurologically feasible.”
 This will help break free from the rut.